lightninglabs/docs.lightning.engineering/lightning-network-tools/lnd/lnd.conf.md

 [routerrpc]

 ; Probability estimator used for pathfinding.
-Two estimators are availabe:
+Two estimators are available:
 ; apriori and bimodal.
 ; Note that the bimodal estimator is experimental.
 ; Default: